stezu/stripe-for-woocommerce/README.txt

 = Updating =

 The plugin should automatically update with new features, but you could always download the new version of the plugin and manually update the same way you would manually install.

+== Changelog ==

+= 1.0 =
+* Feature: Charge a guest using Stripe
+* Feature: Create a customer in Stripe for logged in users
+* Feature: Charge a Stripe customer with a saved card
+* Feature: Add a card to a customer
+* Feature: Delete cards from customers
+* Feature: Authorize & Capture or Authorize only